krenak/Thesis/README.md

 # Master Thesis - Commercial Zero Energy Buildings in Brazil

 Master thesis about Zero Energy Commercial Buildings in tropical climate.
+All the content it's free to use under properly citation.